 Finally, pregnant workers may also seek protection under maternity leave laws found in the Americans with Disabilities Act.
 This is because pregnancy is defined as a disability falling under the purview of the ADA.
 The ADA is especially important when there are pregnancy complications or when extra leave is needed.

 The Family and Medical Leave Act, (FMLA) may also support a pregnant worker.
 The FMLA is is well known for upholding employee rights concerning leave.
 Under the FMLA, both men and women can receive of up to 12 weeks of unpaid leave to care for a newborn.

 Ensuring Your Rights Are Protected as A Pregnant Worker

 Each of these maternity leave laws provide both rights and remedies for workers.
 For instance, it is possible to receive back pay, front pay, reinstatement and even monetary awards when an employer is found liable.
 However, the litigation process for every one of these laws except the FMLA requires first filing a charge with the EEOC.

 However, before filing a formal charge with the EEOC, approaching your employer may the best way to go to ensure your rights if you’re pregnant.
 In fact, in some instances it can be required for employees to follow all proper procedures outlined in company handbooks.
 This means following the chain of command for filing grievances or complaints of pregnancy discrimination, harassment or other employment rights violations.

 Approaching your employer places the responsibility for responding in a legal and supportive way in their corner.
-In some instances, if the employer fails to respond or to provide legally required accommodations, courts will factor in such behavior in favor of the employee.
+In some instances, if the employer fails to respond or to provide legally required accommodations dictated by maternity leave laws, courts will factor in such behavior in favor of the employee.
 Make sure that all actions are well documented and that you keep copies of emails, letters and other relevant communications.
 These may prove valuable if the complaint turns into actual litigation later.